Overview

 Infrastructure

-| Docker | Supported | Container logs, exec, stats, events, inspect (15 tools) |
+Platform Status Capabilities Kubernetes Supported Pod logs, events, deployments, metrics Docker Supported Container logs, exec, stats, events, inspect (15 tools) Terraform Supported State inspection, planning

 Databases